https://api-prod.weenat.com

 | 12 | Sandy loam |

-At plot level, we have more information than at device level, such as: soil texture, environment (open field or greenhouse), substrate type (for fertigation probes)...
+At plot level, we have more information than at device level: soil texture, environment (open field or greenhouse), substrate type (for fertigation probes).

-One of the most required metric is U_CAPA at device level.
-However, we cannot provide this information at device level as in our data model a sensor can be related to more than one plot and each plot can have a different soil texture (calibration equation selector in the plot context panel).
+One of the most required metrics is U_CAPA at device level.
+We cannot provide it at device level because a sensor can be related to more than one plot, and each plot can have a different soil texture (and a different calibration equation (selector in the plot context panel)).

-Also, we manufacture sensors with two different brands of capacitance probes: HSTI (exposed as "HydrWize") & Aquacheck (exposed as "AquaChck").
-And each one has different calibration equations.
+We manufacture sensors with two capacitance probe brands: HSTI (exposed as "HydrWize") and Aquacheck (exposed as "AquaChck").
+Fetch the probe brand from the /plots response.

 Equation